MetaphoraStudios/mochi-code/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

-# Mochi-Code
+# Mochi-Code 👋

-> An assistant for coding tasks for macOS.
+> An assistant for coding tasks.

 The project is in the early stages of development and is intended for educational purposes only.